 Each compliance year you must surrender allowances equal to the quantity of CRC emissions calculated from your annual report.

 The deadline for surrendering allowances is the last working day in October.
-If you don’t surrender the correct number of allowances by the deadline, you may face financial penalties.
+If you do not surrender the correct number of allowances by the deadline, you may face financial penalties.

-If you didn’t buy enough allowances to cover your emissions, you should surrender as many allowances as you have by the deadline.
+If you did not buy enough allowances to cover your emissions, you should surrender as many allowances as you have by the deadline.
 This will help minimise your liability to penalties.